-FDIC or the Federal Deposit Insurance Corporation is an US Government aided agency and was founded with the idea of protecting its consumers and to maintain stability of the U.S. financial system.
-Their primary job is to create a deposit insurance to help the customers evade losses shall a bank fail.
+FDIC or the Federal Deposit Insurance Corporation is a US Government aided agency and was founded with the idea of protecting its consumers and to maintain the stability of the U.S. financial system.
+Their primary job is to create deposit insurance to help the customers evade losses shall a bank fail.

 What Is FDIC?